Terra Nova Expedition

 The Terra Nova Expedition, officially the British Antarctic Expedition, was an expedition to Antarctica which took place between 1910 and 1913.
 Led by Captain Robert Falcon Scott, the expedition had various scientific and geographical objectives.
 Scott wished to continue the scientific work that he had begun when leading the Discovery Expedition from 1901 to 1904, and wanted to be the first to reach the geographic South Pole.

 He and four companions attained the pole on 17 January 1912, where they found that a Norwegian team led by Roald Amundsen had preceded them by 34 days.
 Scott's party of five died on the return journey from the pole; some of their bodies, journals, and photographs were found by a search party eight months later.
 The expedition, named after its supply ship, was a private venture financed by public contributions and a government grant.
 It had further backing from the Admiralty, which released experienced seamen to the expedition, and from the Royal Geographical Society.
 The expedition's team of scientists carried out a comprehensive scientific programme, while other parties explored Victoria Land and the Western Mountains.
-An attempted landing and exploration of King Edward VII Land was unsuccessful.
+An attempted landing on and exploration of King Edward VII Land was unsuccessful.
 A journey to Cape Crozier in June and July 1911 was the first extended sledging journey in the depths of the Antarctic winter.

 For many years after his death, Scott's status as tragic hero was unchallenged and few questions were asked about the causes of the disaster which overcame his polar party.
 In the final quarter of the 20th century the expedition came under closer scrutiny, and more critical views were expressed about its organization and management.
 The degree of Scott's personal culpability and, more recently, the culpability of certain expedition members, remains controversial.